Brandy (Scott English song): Barry Manilow version

 In 1974, Barry Manilow recorded the song under the title name of "Mandy".
 The song was Manilow's first No. 1 hit on the Billboard Hot 100 and Easy Listening chart, and his first gold single.

 Following English's 1971 recording of "Brandy", Looking Glass's "Brandy (You're a Fine Girl)" hit No. 1 in 1972.
-When Clive Davis suggested that Manilow record English's song, Manilow changed the title to "Mandy" to avoid confusion.
+Manilow said that when Clive Davis suggested that Manilow record English's song, Manilow knew it was wrong for him but recorded it anyway.
+Davis heard the recording and said, "That's terrible" and Manilow agreed.
+Manilow said he went back to the studio and made changes, including slowing down the song.
+He changed the title to "Mandy" to avoid confusion.
 Joe Renzetti arranged the record.

-In the Manilow version, the first two lines from the fourth verse, following the instrumental section, were omitted.
-They were: